 When you work for yourself, establishing routines can be hard — but they become even more crucial without a deadline of getting into an office.
 Here’s what my mornings look like since I left Corporate America to help set me up for a productive day.

 I pride myself in being really disciplined (maybe too much so?).
 I’ve worked hard to create habits that serve me well, like not being addicted to caffeine (anymore, ahem!) and having a consistent workout schedule.
 By no means are my habits perfect, and my routine changes all the time, but the key is that I’m always attempting to make good habits.
 I’ll adapt where necessary and give myself some grace when it just doesn’t happen one day.
+And it’s worth noting that when I first published this post, I wasn’t a mom!
+Becoming a mom has drastically changed my productivity and schedule in the last two years, but it’s SO worth it.

 I do have a pretty consistent morning schedule, though.
 And I have five habits that are part of my day, every day.